Estimated reading time: 4 minutes

-When you’re reading business blogs to find the strategies that best fit your business, you often come across to a term, price point.
+When you’re reading business blogs to find the strategies that best fit your business, you often come across a term—price point.
 You wonder, what’s the difference between price point and price?
 It’s a fundamental knowledge you certainly need to know as an online retailer, so we’ve explained it.

-Price point is a point on a scale of possible prices for a product.
+Price point refers to a point on a scale of possible prices.
 Out of these possible points, some yield higher profits.

 Demand curve of a hypothetical product

 To help you picture it, here is a hypothetical demand curve comprising numerous different price points.

 As seen, an $8 (will refer to it as point A) price tag attracts more customers, but profit per unit is higher at $14 (will refer to it as point B).

 Which one is more profitable?